olivertiks/templatemanager/README.md

 ### Installing Dashboard
 In a nutshell, Template Manager's dashboard is a front-end for our API service.
 This component holds the magic which translates API calls into something visual that an end-user can understand and interact with.
 Dashboard is written in RoR and dockerized.

-Since dashboard is dockerized and we have Docker installed, all we have to is a system init file to get it running.
+Since dashboard is dockerized and we have Docker installed, all we have to do is to pull docker image and create a system init file to get it running.

-Gain root access with ```sudo -i``` and create an init file ```/etc/systemd/system/tplmgr.service```
+Gain root access with ```sudo -i``` and pull docker image with ```docker pull karlerikounapuu/tplmgr:dev```.

+Now, create an init file ```/etc/systemd/system/tplmgr.service```

 Populate the freshly-made init file with following data and match it with your system's configuration: